-These diverse nutritional properties of orange enable it to act as a powerful anti-inflammatory and antiaging compound.
+- Oranges contain powerful anti-inflammatory and antiaging compounds.
 (2) The high content of vitamin C in oranges is the major contributor to its antioxidative property.
 (3)

-Orange rinds are edible, while not as sweet as the pulp, are equally nutritious.
+- Orange rinds are edible and equally as nutritious, although not as sweet as the pulp.
 They are a primary ingredient of commercial face masks and may be used to make homemade face packs as well.
 They help hydrate the skin and manage acne and pimple scars.
 (8)

-The powder made from dried orange peels is used in various skincare remedies for acne and acts by drying it out.
-It helps manage oily skin, therefore preventing further acne breakouts and gives a radiant glow to the skin.
+- The powder made from dried orange peels is used in various skin care remedies for acne and acts by drying acne out.
+It helps manage oily skin, therefore preventing further acne breakouts, and gives a radiant glow to the skin.